Learn how to calculate the calories needed for your diet

 Calculate the calories needed

-To get good results, it's not enough to go training, you also need a good diet.
+To achieve good results, it's not enough to train, you also need a good diet.

-But before building your own diet, you need two things.
+But before you build your own diet, you need two things.

-First you need to define what your goal is.
+First you need to define what your objective is.

 Do you want to gain muscle mass or lose weight?

-Then, with the objective defined, you need to know how many calories you must ingest to achieve your goal.
+Then, with the aim defined, you need to know how many calories you must ingest to achieve your goal.

-Only after knowing how many calories you need can you prepare an effective diet to get the results you want.
+Only after you know how many calories you need can you create an effective diet to get the results you want.

 Let's start.

-The Mifflin-St Jeor equation is a simple formula to calculate your basal metabolism.
+The Mifflin-St Jeor equation is a simple formula for calculating your basal metabolism.

-Basal metabolism corresponds to the calories your body needs to stay healthy.
+Basal metabolism corresponds to the calories your body needs to maintain healthy functioning.

-However, it doesn't take into account your daily activity, and so it's just part of the story.
+However, it doesn't take your daily activity into account, so it's only part of the story.

 How to calculate basal metabolism?